(that actually get opened)

 If you take a step back, how is your business or organization using social media?

 Keep It Social

 There’s a reason marketing is a separate term from advertising.
-Marketing is more about interacting with your customers than promoting your organization.
+Marketing is more about interacting with your customers and building relationship than solely promoting your organization.
 Social media can be a great way to stay connected with your current customers while gaining exposure in ways traditional advertising can’t do.
 Think of social media marketing like dating - no one likes someone who only talks about themselves.
-Encourage interactions on your posts by asking questions or taking polls, either related to your business or just something relevant like a relevant national holiday.
-Likes, hearts, and other reactions are ok, but you want people to comment and share your posts so it reaches a bigger audience.
+Encourage interactions on your posts by asking questions or taking polls, either related to your business or just something relevant like a national holiday.
+Likes, hearts, and other reactions are ok, but you want people to comment and share your posts so it reaches a bigger audience (and the platforms "reward" you for it as well with more placements on feeds).
 Create content that people would want to share with their friends and family.

 Know Your Audience

 One question that’s always brought to the table is “which platform should we be on?”
 The answer is never all of them and truly not even two.
 You need to be where your audience is but it’s always best to start in one place.
 Facebook is great for most demographics, but if you’re looking to reach the under 25 crowd, consider Instagram or Twitter.
+Don't just jump on TikTok unless you can show off something that connects with your audience (and I don't mean the lastest dance or craze).
 Get to know and be comfortable with one platform well before adding another to your plate.
 Also know how your audience likes to engage with you on that platform.
 Some people use Twitter or Facebook Messenger as an alternative type of customer service.
 Make sure they know what to expect when it comes to interacting with you on each platform.

 The Best Practices